iPads and other iOS Devices in High Schools: Apps and Problems

 Dictionary and Thesaurus

 Learning a new language on the iPad is an area that I haven't yet explored.
-The App Store has many applications that teach many different languages, however.
+The App Store has many applications that teach a wide range of languages, however.

 Google Earth is another wonderful and free application, but it does require access to the Internet to work and sometimes does its job slowly—perhaps too slowly for some devices.
 If a device can handle the app’s requirements, it's worth the short wait, though, to be able to explore the world on the iPad.
 The exploration of places that I'll probably never see in real life is always fascinating.
 The students in my school also find using Google Earth an enjoyable activity, although when they use it on their own time they generally explore places that they already know, like each other's neigbourhoods.

 Google Maps and the Apple Maps app that comes with the iPad are useful for navigation and for learning about an area.
 Both can display satellite images as well as road maps.
 It's worth downloading Google Earth, though, for its impressive and immersive imagery.
 The company says that it works on an iPad, an iPhone, and an iPod touch.
 (I‘ve only used it on a computer.)
 It requires iOS 12.2.

 The iPod touch (which I use) and the iPhone have a good built-in scientific calculator, which is all that I need for the courses that I teach.
 There are calculators with more features available at the App Store.
 These include unit converters, financial calculators, and graphing calculators that are cheaper to buy than a physical graphing calculator.